ralphjsmit/filament/docs/14-upgrade-guide.md

 <Disclosure open x-show="packages.includes('forms') || packages.includes('infolists')">
 <span slot="summary">The `Grid`, `Section` and `Fieldset` layout components now do not span all columns by default</span>

 In v3, the `Grid`, `Section` and `Fieldset` layout components consumed the full width of their parent grid by default.
-This was inconsistent with the behaviour of every other component in Filament, which only consumes one column of the grid by default.
+This was inconsistent with the behavior of every other component in Filament, which only consumes one column of the grid by default.
 The intention was to make these components easier to integrate into the default Filament resource form and infolist, which uses a two column grid out of the box.

 In v4, the `Grid`, `Section` and `Fieldset` layout components now only consume one column of the grid by default.
 If you want them to span all columns, you can use the `columnSpanFull()` method: